qLibc

 Returns

-true if successful, otherwise returns false.
+true on success, otherwise false.

 Return values